Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 Repairing or renovating a home can be expensive and isn’t always financially feasible.
 Selling as-is allows you to move forward with the sale without making a huge investment or tying up money you need for other purposes.

-In some cases, sellers can afford the needed repairs but don’t want to undertake the cost and time required to complete them.
-Lurie says that even when repairs or upgrades are needed, it’s not always clear what to fix and what not to fix when selling a house.
+In some cases, sellers can afford the needed repairs but don’t want to take on the cost and time required to complete them.
+Lurie says that even when repairs or upgrades are needed, it’s not always clear which repairs would be desirable to buyers.

 “I wouldn’t want them to spend $5,000 on having new carpet installed just to drive by and see the carpet piled up on the side of the road two weeks after closing because somebody wanted hardwood floors,” he adds.